 Director of Special Events:

 Brooke Schafer, from Chebanse, IL, is a sophomore studying Plant Genetics and Agricultural Economics.
 This is her second year with the Foundation, previously serving as a Sales Junior Board member.
 Her responsibilities as Director of Promotions include assisting in promoting the race and events leading up to it through working with local media and various groups throughout Purdue.
 She also helps plan and execute events associated with the race such as Grand Prix Day and the Victory Banquet.
-In addition to Grand Prix, Brooke is also involved in AgriBusiness Club and Collegiate Farm Bureau.
+In addition to Grand Prix, Brooke is also involved in Collegiate Farm Bureau.
 Her favorite part of Grand Prix is the opportunity it provides to be a part of one of Purdue's biggest and most well known traditions, while also helping other students.